nsharma3150/nsharma3150.github.io/_pages/about_me.md

 🌱 **Beyond Research**

 When I'm not delving into neural networks, you'll find me on the beach volleyball court or training for long-distance runs - I've participated in 100km marathons at university!
 I'm also passionate about community service, having led initiatives like 'Daan Petika' during my time as an Executive at NSS IIT Roorkee, organizing blood donation camps and environmental cleanup drives.

-Currently, I'm seeking PhD positions and research opportunities while working on manuscripts from my thesis and normative modeling work.
-I'm excited about contributing to the future of interpretable AI systems that can reliably serve human needs.

-*[Feel free to connect with me to discuss research, collaboration opportunities, or just for a chat about AI, neuroscience, or volleyball!]*
+I believe in maintaining a balanced life that combines intellectual pursuits with physical activity and giving back to the community.

+🤝 **Let's Connect**

+I'm actively seeking PhD positions and research internships in Machine Learning and AI, with a particular focus on LLM interpretability and mechanistic understanding.
+I'm also open to collaborations that align with my research interests - whether that's in AI, neuroscience, or at their intersection.

+If my work intrigues you, I'd be happy to give a presentation or engage in an in-depth discussion about potential research synergies.
+And of course, I'm always up for a chat about research, AI, or volleyball!
+Feel free to reach out to me at nitinsharma3150@gmail.com.

+Let's explore how we might work together to advance the field of interpretable AI!